mariolo1985/opensource-issue-list/issues/davjs/tsconfig/02-tsconfig-comma.md

 ![Comma][comma]

 Please remove the trailing commas highlighted in the screenshot above.

-This are highlighted if you have configured **ES Lint** with a rule for __comma-dangle__.
+> These highlights can be configured with **ES Lint** by setting a rule for __comma-dangle__.

 ### Contributing to dav-js